Updated October 31, 2023

 |Calculations||Assets = Liabilities+ Owner’s Equity||Liabilities = Assets – Owner’s Equity.|

 |Types||Non-Current Assets and Current Assets||Non-Current Liabilities and Current-liabilities|

 Interest income is generated through assets.
 For example, when an entity lends money to third parties, business organizations, firms, etc., there is an expectation of generating income in the form of interest.
 This interest is charged on the predetermined loan amount.

 |When a firm, organization, or company takes a loan, there is an obligation to pay interest on the borrowed amount.
 The interest is predetermined by both parties involved.
 Thus, ‘Interest Costs’ is an expense for the Firm/Company.|

 Assets vs Liabilities – Final Thoughts

-The Assets and Liabilities are the part of Balance-sheet, which reflects the Company’s financial position in a certain period.
-The health of the Business gets visible while doing the cross-sectional analysis of the Company.
+The Assets and Liabilities are part of the balance sheet, which reflects the Company’s financial position in a certain period.
+The health of the Business becomes visible while doing the cross-sectional analysis of the Company.

-This has been a guide to top 6 differences between Assets vs Liabilities.
-Here we take the difference between Assets and Liabilities with examples, infographics and comparison table.
+This has guided the top 6 differences between Assets vs Liabilities.
+Here, we take the difference between Assets and Liabilities with examples, infographics, and a comparison table.
 You may also have a look at the following articles to learn more –